Greginkansas/-openhab-openhab1wiki/REST-API.md

 It's also possible to send a status update using a HTTP GET request (`http://localhost:8080/CMD?Temperature_FF_Office=12.3`).
 This way it's actually possible to send status updates simply through a web browser address bar.

+Note: Openhab only supports status updates for the current timestamp.
+You can record "The value is 5, now".
+You cannot record "The value was 5, at 6am yesterday" to the API as yet.

 ## Sitemap Resource

 The request